palewire/first-automated-chart/docs/index.md

 )
 ```

-That can be inspected by running the `head` method on the `df` object, which will show the first five rows.
+The table, known in pandas as a DataFrame, can be inspected by running the `head` method on the `df` object.
+That will show the first five rows.

 ```python
 df.head()